cggh/panoptes/documentation/importdata/importsettings/datatable.rst

   *PropertyID.*  Default:stop.
 Specifies the table column ID that contains the end position of the region (only to be used if *IsRegionOnGenome* is set).

-genomeMaxViewportSizeX
-  *Value.* Specifies the maximum genome browser viewport size (in bp) for which individual data points from this table will be displayed in the tracks.
-  (only to be used if *IsPositionOnGenome* or *IsRegionOnGenome* is set).

 browserDefaultVisible
   *Boolean.* For genomic regions: specifies the default visibility status of this data table in the genome browser (only to be used if *IsRegionOnGenome* is set).
   Note that, for genomic position, default visibility is specified on a per-property basis.

-allowSubSampling
-  *Boolean.*  Default:False.  .

 maxTableSize
   *Value.*  Default:None.  .